 The Claimant, the owner of the landmark Lincoln Tower, initially sought to judicially review this decision alongside a number of letters sent by Lambeth Council relating to the legality and future use of the access point.
 Furthermore, the Claimant obtained an ex parte injunction which prevented the crossing being installed.
 Permission was refused on the papers and the injunction discharged.

-At the oral permission hearing, which was for permission for both the first judicial review above and a second judicial review issued on identical grounds but solely against letters sent by the Defendant in the course of pre-litigation correspondence to the Claimant, Mr Justice Ockelton found that, whilst one letter arguably amounted to an unlawful decision, there were no grounds on which permission to judicial review could be granted.
+At the oral permission hearing, which was for permission for both the first judicial review above and a second judicial review issued on identical grounds but solely against letters sent by the Defendant in the course of pre-litigation correspondence to the Claimant, Deputy Judge Ockelton found that, whilst one letter arguably amounted to an unlawful decision, there were no grounds on which permission to judicial review could be granted.
 Furthermore, there could be no challenge to the decision to implement the scheme.
 The works are now installed and completed.